 The producer stated, “It’s that moment in time where you’re a young person and you think you’re invincible, but then, you have that reality check and realize you’re not.
 You have that paradigm shift in those situations where you realize there are certain things in life that might be more important than what you first thought of when you hopped in the car and didn’t tell anyone where you were going.”
 Fortunately, Pollard was not subjected to the intense conditions and lack of resources that the protagonist is.

-However, it was a unique experience for him, and needless to say, he would revisit it from time to time.
+However, it was a unique experience for him, and needless to say, he would revisit it occasionally.
 Eventually, he went to the film’s screenwriter, Julie Lipson, and translated his story onto the big screen.
 The writer added, “It was really exciting to set the whole script outside in the woods, in an environment that I could actually play with and make those environmental cues part of the movie and part of her arc.
 Because I always thought of Sawyer as somebody who is very invested in the material world.”

 Pollard has previously described the film as either a thriller with drama elements or a drama with thriller elements.
 This is, perhaps, one of the aptest descriptions of the plot as well.
 Sawyer is not someone who accepts her predicament easily; she fights the brothers even though she gets stabbed in the leg by Buck.
 Later, she attacks Lowell with lye, thereby injuring him, before eventually becoming friends with him and cooking a batch of meth as well.